This bulletin gives a brief overview of recent pricing trends in the property insurance, construction, and restoration industries.

 Material costs are highly variable and are sometimes impacted by factors such as fuel costs, changes to industry practices, or natural disasters.
 Xactware closely monitors a wide variety of material costs across the country to ensure its price lists reflect any recent changes to pricing.

 The Material Composite Index report tracks a combination of several commonly used material components, including floor covering, paint, and roofing among others.
-The index showed a 1.45 percent cost increase in the first quarter of 2019 and a 2.5 percent cost increase since April 2018.
+The index showed a 2.5 percent cost increase in the first quarter of 2020 and 3.55 percent cost increase since April 2019.

-Xactware’s Pricing Data Services also surveys thousands of contractors across the country each month to determine what they charge for labor.
-The most significant change we observed occurred in the labor cost of a drywall installer/finisher, which increased 9.52 percent since April 2018 and 1.63 percent over the last quarter.
+Xactware’s Pricing Data Services team also surveys thousands of contractors across the country each month to determine what they charge for labor.
+The most significant change observed in key labor categories occurred in the labor cost of a drywall installer and finisher, which increased 4.48 percent over the first quarter of 2020 and 12.27 percent since April 2019.

 The combined labor and material report is based on monthly building cost data published by Xactware.
 It comprises a set of commonly used items and may be used as an indicator of trends within the marketplace.
 The combination of labor and materials makes up the majority of Xactware price list items.
 Tracking the percent change for the cost of these items provides a good gauge of the general market.